 Ignore any specified command line and instead use the command line from the currently active window.

 Copy the environment variables from the currently active window into the newly launched child process.
-Note that most shells only set environment variables for child processes, so this will only copy the environment variables that the shell process itself has not the environment variables child processes inside the shell see.
-To copy that enviroment, use the kitty remote control feature with
+Note that this only copies the environment when the window was first created, as it is not possible to get updated environment variables from arbitrary processes.
+To copy that environment, use either the clone-in-kitty feature or the kitty remote control feature with

 - --location <LOCATION>#

 Where to place the newly created window when it is added to a tab which already has existing windows in it.

 beforeplace the new window before or after the active window.

 after.
 Also applies to creating a new tab, where the value of

 afterwill cause the new tab to be placed next to the current tab instead of at the end.
 The values of

 splitare only used by the